Jamesnl55555/personal-portfolio/README.md

 * This section provides a quick way for potential employers to review my qualifications.

 **5. Contact Page**
-* A page allowing visitors to reach out to me via a contact form, email address, or through links to my professional social media profiles (e.g., LinkedIn, GitHub).
+* A page allowing visitors to reach out to me via email address, or through links to my professional social media profiles (e.g., LinkedIn, GitHub).
 * This ensures that anyone interested in connecting with me can do so easily.

 # Technologies Used